physcrowley/csaq1/docs/3_structured-data.md

 skateboard, broken electronics box

 I should take this for a ride, I'm sure this will come in handy one day

+###
+Bathroom

+The white ceramic gleams menacingly.
+There is a strong odour of soap.

+Main floor

+toothbrush

+I should make my teeth gleam menacingly too!

 </pre>

 <p>game.py</p>